skypilot-org/skypilot/llm/vllm/README.md

-## Serve a model with vLLM by yourself with SkyPilot
+## Serve a model with vLLM, launched on the cloud by SkyPilot

 1. Start the serving the LLaMA-65B model on 8 A100 GPUs:
 ```bash